Uniqueness of vinyasa flow yoga

 Sun Salutation

-No yoga practice is complete without sun salutations.
+The best yoga training is not complete without sun salutations.
 After warming up, a few rounds of sun salutations are performed in a dynamic, moving flow.

 Standing sequence